Disciplinary procedures are used for dealing with problems with employees' conduct or their performance, which could lead to warnings or dismissal.

 An employer may decide to suspend an employee temporarily from work if they are involved in a disciplinary situation, or for maternity or medical reasons.
 Usually an employee who is suspended is entitled to their normal pay during their suspension.

-An employee who is an official of an independent trade union that is recognised by the employer must be allowed reasonable time off with pay during working hours to:
+An employee who is an official of an independent trade union is entitled to paid time off in certain circumstances.

 An employee who is an official of an independent trade union which is recognised by the employer must be allowed reasonable time off with pay during working hours to: